urbanSpatial/EquitableParkAccess/README.md

-# Does your city have equitable park access
+# Does your city have equitable park access?
+A reproducible analysis
 <h6> Ken Steif, Ph.D - @KenSteif </h6>
 <h6> Spring, 2021 </h6>